Austin Slater Player Props: Giants vs. Cardinals

-Austin Slater is back in the lineup for the San Francisco Giants and will face Jordan Montgomery and the St. Louis Cardinals April 24 at 9:45 PM ET.
+After going 2-for-3 in his most recent game, Austin Slater and the San Francisco Giants take on the St. Louis Cardinals (who will hand the ball to Steven Matz) at 9:45 PM ET on Wednesday.

+In his last game, he strung together two hits (going 2-for-3) against the Cardinals.

 Austin Slater Game Info & Props vs. the Cardinals